Makarrata: the Yolngu word to describe “peace after a dispute.”

 I am a Ngarigu woman from the Snowy Mountains of New South Wales.
 My research and academic interests focus on languages, particularly endangered Aboriginal and ‘contact languages’, language education, linguistics, anthropology and visual arts.
 I have extensive experience developing curriculum for Australian schools, focusing on Australian language programs.
 I studied in Mexico and Japan, developing an interest in those countries’ art, culture and languages.
 I am also Editor in Chief of ab-Original: Journal of Indigenous Studies and First Nations and First Peoples’ Cultures.

 Jaky is a graduate of the University of Sydney (BA(1986)).

 I am a Koori woman whose people are from Wagga Wagga, Victoria, South Australia and the Far North Coast of NSW.
 My work is around data, health and education and how these inform policy and services into the future.
-I am an epidemiologist by training, I am a Board Member of the Australian Medical Council, and continue to service my country in the Royal Australian Air Force.
+I am an epidemiologist by training, I am a Board Member of the Australian Medical Council, and continue to serve my country in the Royal Australian Air Force.
 I am a keen advocate for developing meaningful scholarships and other supported engagement processes to help Aboriginal People come into university and achieve their dreams.
 I love being here – and recognise acutely the role we must play in progressing equity, justice and belonging in all we do.

 Lisa is a graduate of the University of Sydney (MPHlth(1998) PhD(Medicine)(2004)).

 I am a proud Wiradjuri and Wailwan woman, lawyer and human rights advocate born and raised on my country in Gilgandra western NSW.